"Unfortunately, my suspicions have been confirmed. I'm being watched. I must hide this book before He finds it."

 Later, in "Boss Mabel", we see a group of tourists from Stan's point of view.
 They all appear as walking, talking wallets, and one of them vomits coins.

 In "Carpet Diem", Mabel, in Dipper's body, pukes into a toilet.

 Weirdness Magnet: It's true that Dipper often goes off looking for the supernatural, but more often than not, the supernatural finds him first.

 We Will Meet Again: Used three times so far: the leader of the gnomes, Gideon and Blendin Blandin all swear revenge after being defeated.

-What Have I Become?: In Episode 13, Mabel reaches her breaking point with Soos and Wendy.
-She tells them for their goofing off in a Stan-like manner, ending up with the fez on her head.
-She quotes this word for word when she looks in the mirror.
+What Have I Become?: In "Boss Mabel", Mabel reaches her breaking point with Soos and Wendy.
+She tells them off for their goofing off in a Stan-like manner, ending up with the fez on her head.
+She quotes this verbatim when she looks in the mirror.

 What Measure Is a Non-Human?: Played for laughs in "Summerween".
 Soos hits the Trickster and shatters him completely when he was about to kill the kids, and freaks out when he thought he accidentally hit a guy.
 After Soos eats the Trickster, the episode draws to a close with an EverybodyEvil LaughsEnding as soon as it ends, Soos nonchalantly says "I ate a man alive tonight."

 It should be noted that The Trickster was very happy that Soos liked eating him.